8 Extending the Linear Model

 • Because of the way they are estimated, mixed models can account for lack of independence of observations7, which is a common issue in many datasets.
 This is especially important when you have repeated measures, or when you have a hierarchical structure in your data, such as students within schools, or patients within hospitals.

 • The group effects are like a very simplified embedding (Section 13.2.2), where we have taken a categorical feature and turned it into a numeric one, like those shown in Figure 8.5.
-This may help you understand other embedding techniques that are used in other places like deep learning if you think of this as the simplest embedding approach.
+This may help you understand other embedding techniques that are used in other places like deep learning.

 • The random effect is akin to a latent variable of ‘unspecified group causes’.
 This is a very powerful idea that can be used in many different ways, but importantly, you might want to start thinking about how you can figure out what those ‘unspecified’ causes may be!